Grassmann number: Analysis

 Products of an odd number of Grassmann variables anti-commute with each other; such a product is often called an a-number.
-Products of an even number of Grassmann variables commute (with all Grassman numbers); they are often called c-numbers.
+Products of an even number of Grassmann variables commute (with all Grassmann numbers); they are often called c-numbers.
 By abuse of terminology, an a-number is sometimes called an anticommuting c-number.
 This decomposition into even and odd subspaces provides a $\mathbb{Z}_2$ grading on the algebra; thus Grassmann algebras are the prototypical examples of supercommutative algebras.
 Note that the c-numbers form a subalgebra of $\Lambda$, but the a-numbers do not (they are a subspace, not a subalgebra).

 The definition of Grassmann numbers allows mathematical analysis to be performed, in analogy to analysis on complex numbers.
 That is, one may define superholomorphic functions, define derivatives, as well as defining integrals.
 Some of the basic concepts are developed in greater detail in the article on dual numbers.

 As a general rule, it is usually easier to define the super-symmetric analogs of ordinary mathematical entities by working with Grassmann numbers with an infinite number of generators: most definitions become straightforward, and can be taken over from the corresponding bosonic definitions.
 For example, a single Grassmann number can be thought of as generating a one-dimensional space.
 A vector space, the m-dimensional superspace, then appears as the m-fold Cartesian product of these one-dimensional $\Lambda.$ It can be shown that this is essentially equivalent to an algebra with m generators, but this requires work.